Whenever a wild bird is rescued, you can be sure that it will be having some form of trauma and you will have to consider:

 - for ducks and birds with flat feet, the floor of the box can be lined with some sheets of newspaper or paper towel to make it easier to clean out.

 Don’t use cotton wool, tissues or wool because the strands of fibre can get badly tangled in their feet and cause even more problems.

-Warmth will usually be needed so use an electric heat pad, 240v 25-40 watt coloured globe fitted to a bedside lamp, hot water bottle or plastic cool drink bottle filled with hot water.
+Warmth is essential so use an electric heat pad, 240v 25-40 watt coloured globe fitted to a bedside lamp, hot water bottle or plastic cool drink bottle filled with hot water.
 If you use a plastic bottle, wrap the bottle in newspaper or an old towel and place it so that it won’t roll around and squash the bird in the box.

-An alternative is to make a heat box.
+An alternative to a cage is to make a heat box.

 It is a good idea to see how it is getting along every hour or so.
 Shock can effect the bird for up to 24 hours or more.
 Just quietly have a peek at your patient without causing further stress.